 Spencers Solicitors can help with the entire Wills and probate process, right from writing a Will that is robust enough to withstand any Will dispute to arranging the valuation and distribution of an estate’s assets.
 Our legal experts can write a Simple Will for you costing as little as £100 + VAT.
 We aim to make the process of writing your Will as straightforward for you as possible, so if it’s not convenient to come into our offices, we can discuss your needs over the telephone or even by Skype.

 ENQUIRE ONLINE or call us on 08000 93 00 94 today for no obligation advice on making a Will.

-Without a Will you have no control over who will inherit your money and property.
-Inheritance laws can be complicated, and without a Will there may be a number of unintended consequences.
+Without a Will, you have no control over who will inherit your money and property.
+Inheritance laws can be complicated, and without a Will there may be some unintended consequences.
 For example:

 - Surviving spouses do not necessarily inherit all assets